TrivadisPF/platys-modern-data-platform/README.md

 ## What is `platys`?

-**`platys`** is a tool for genearting and provisioning Modern Data Platforms based on [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/).
+`platys` is a tool for generating and provisioning a Modern Data Platforms based on [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/).

 Its main use is for small-scale Data Lab projects, Proof-of-Concepts (PoC) or Proof-of-value (PoV) projects as well as trainings.

 First only a fixed set of services were supported using one `docker-compose.yml` file.
 This approach was quite unflexible and due to the amount of services we support also quite heavy weight.
 Therefore we went to a generated approach, where the user of **platys** can decide which features to enable and based on that generate the necessary artifacts.

 A _Modern Data Platform_ is always generated based on a given _Platform Stack_.
-A platform stack defines the set of availble and usable services.
+A platform stack defines the set of available and usable services.
 A platform stack has a name and a version.
 Currently only one Platform Stack is avilable:

-* `madp-stack` - a Platform Stack for supporting Modern (Analytical) Data Platforms
+* `madp-stack` - a Platform Stack for supporting a Modern (Analytical) Data Platforms

 In the future other platform stacks might be added.